 General Contractor License Requirements for Sheridan, Wyoming

 To become a general contractor in Sheridan, you will have to provide a written application to the Building Official, of the City of Sheridan Building Department.
-Your application must specify the license you are applying for and be accompanied by a liability insurance policy, a surety bond, proof of experience, as well as your application fee.
+Your application must specify the license you are applying for and be accompanied by proof of a liability insurance policy, a surety bond, proof of experience, as well as your application fee.
 You may also be required to complete an ICC test successfully.
 Each license offered will have a slightly different application process, visit the Contractor Licensing Procedures, as required by Sheridan Ordinance, for more details.

 Who Needs a Contractors License in Sheridan County?